AmperSam-git/baserom-template/README.md

 - `@build_baserom.bat` Does a lot of the work for you when it comes to inserting custom assets into your ROM by present a list the options corresponding to each of the tools.
 Additionally will create a BPS patch for distribution.
 - `@backup_hack.bat` Some basic backup options that leverages some Lunar Magic features to export all modified levels, edited map16 and/or shared palettes from your ROM, as well as a basic way to create a time-stamped backup of your ROM file, and create a BPS patch on demand.
 - `@restore_from_backup.bat` Options to create a fresh ROM, restore global assets from a time-stamped based backup and imports previously-exported levels, map16 and palettes into it.
 Requires Lunar Magic and the backup scripts to be run first.

-See the [Wiki page](https://github.com/AmperSam-git/baserom-template/wiki/Using-the-Build-Scripts) for more information about these scripts.